Ruturaj4/the_oscars/README.md

 ### Discussion

-First, I decided to go with the soccer dataset, because I thaught that it would be very great for visualizations and as I am big football (soccer) fan, I thaught that it would a fun personal project.
+First, I decided to go with the soccer dataset, because I thaught that it would be very great for visualizations and as I am a big football (soccer) fan, I thaught that it would a fun personal project.
 After selecting the dataset, I decided to work on specific features and ignore others.
 I also decided to visualize using a couple of libraries - so that I can compare the visualization and code required to plot.
 I used matplotlib and plotly to visualize.
 Following are some of the visualizations:

 Plotted using `matplotlib`: